Securing the Unseen: Non-Human Identity Provisioning and Deprovisioning Strategies

 - Workload Identities: These identities are specifically designed for workloads running in Kubernetes or other containerized environments.
 They enable applications to securely access cloud resources, like AWS S3 buckets, without embedding credentials directly in the code.

-NHIs are vital for automating workflows, integrating applications, managing cloud services, and even powering AI agents.
-For example, Microsoft reports that Copilot Studio is already used by more than 230,000 organizations — including 90% of the Fortune 500 to build AI agents and automations.
+NHIs are vital for automating workflows, integrating applications, managing cloud services, and even powering ai agents.
+For example, Microsoft Copilot Studio is already used by more than 230,000 organizations — including 90% of the Fortune 500 to build ai agents and automations.

 - Lack of Visibility: Organizations are often unaware of all the NHIs in their environment, their permissions, and their usage patterns.

-- Governance Gaps: Limited policies and regulations on how these accounts should be set up, used, and managed can create situations where accounts are overprivileged or shared across multiple applications and even where their credentials are stored in plain text or their passwords become stale and susceptible to exploitation.
+- Governance Gaps: Limited policies and regulations on how these accounts should be set up, used, and managed can create situations where accounts are overprivileged or shared across multiple applications.
+These gaps also mean credentials might be stored in plain text, or passwords become stale and susceptible to exploitation.
+Common reasons for these gaps include a lack of clear ownership, reliance on manual processes, and the presence of legacy systems that weren't designed with modern identity management in mind.
+Stale credentials can be exploited through brute-force attacks or credential stuffing if they're compromised elsewhere.

 - Increased Risk: Without proper security controls, NHIs are vulnerable to credential theft, misuse, and unauthorized access.